briwilcox/Sector-Return-Violin-Plots/README.md

 Violin plots for the monthly returns of (US) Sector ETFs

-Simple R script to generate the violin plots used in this article on [market returns by sector].
+Simple R script to generate the violin plots used in this article on [market returns by sector][1].

 Licensed under the MIT license.